ga-wdi-remote/ruby-hw-happy-tails/homework/readme.md

 ### Part 4: More Menu Options

 - Add options to the menu so that a user can:
-	- Facilitate client adopts an animal.
+	- Adopt an animal.
 This means the client now has the animal and they should no longer be a part of the shelter.
-	- Facilitate client puts an animal up for adoption.
-This means the client no longer has the animal and it should be added to the shelter.
+	- Return Animal.
+This means the client no longer has the animal and it should be added back to the shelter.
   - :dart: Commit -m "Part 4: Added More Options"

 <hr>